tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-simple-advice-for-choosing-an-esb.md

 >
 > Additionally, you need to consider that properly integrating your environment is not just about purchasing / implementing an ESB.
 This is just one component of the overall solution, which should consider the need for MDM, Data Architecture and Canonicalisation, Portals, Business Rules, Registry/Repository, Modelling Tools, Business Process Management and Orchestration, amongst others.
 The commercial vendors will be more than willing to sell you complete stacks for these things, but be prepared to do things their way, and have a certain amount of lock-in to that vendor.
 >
 > As you work there, I'm sure you realise that Microsoft is very Microsoft focused, so is only really sensible for Microsoft only environments.
 However, your recent deal with SOPERA now gives support for both native .NET and Java environments.
-Maybe there is hope…
+Maybe there is hope...
 >
 > Oracle and SAP have some good concepts, but unfortunately they are again very insular – if you only have SAP then XI will be wonderful for you, same with Oracle Fusion and their AIA offering – extending outside the environment is possible, but often ugly.
 >